MartinLoeper/KAMP-DSL/README.md

 - Create working sets for each imported repository

 ## Configure
 - Navigate into the project *edu.kit.ipd.sdq.kamp.ruledsl* and into *src/edu.kit.ipd.sdq.kamp.ruledsl*.
-Right click on *GenerateKampRuleLanguage.mwe2* and Run As -> MWE2 Workflow.
+Right click on *GenerateKampRuleLanguage.mwe2* and Run As -> MWE2 Workflow